rockymadden/github-crypt/readme.md

   github-crypt keys [--username|-u <username>]

 Discovery Commands:
-  keys     Output keys for the specified GitHub user
+  keys     Output available GitHub public keys

 Crypto Commands:
-  encrypt     Encrypt a file so that only the specified GitHub user can decrypt decrypt     Decrypt a file encrypted specifically for you
+  encrypt     Encrypt a file with a GitHub public key; only the corresponding private key can decrypt decrypt     Decrypt a file with the private key corresponding to the GitHub public key used to encrypt
 ```

 ## License